 The palace is located in the city centre, in the controlled traffic zone.
-Bus stop for all routes 700 m away from the train station.
+The bus stop for all routes 700 m away from the train station.
 Not accessible for disabled people.
-Basilica of Sant'Apollinare Nuovo and MAR (Ravenna Art Museum) in the surroundings
+Basilica of Sant'Apollinare Nuovo and MAR (Ravenna Art Museum) in the surroundings.

 Edited by the editorial team

 Contact us at: email@example.com

 Last modified date: 05/08/2020